BananaPuncher714/LethalQuantities/README.md

 - The weight of an enemy type is `rarity * spawn chance at the current time` .
 If `UseSpawnFalloff` is enabled(like baboon hawks), then it is `rarity * spawn chance at the current time * spawn falloff multiplier at the current time`.
 Spawn falloff multiplier has a curve with a key that is the total amount of that mob / 10.
 ## Roadmap
 - Additional settings
-- Customizable spawning formulas
+- Weather customization
-- YAML/JSON config files for more complex options
+- External or different configuration format
-- Random events, maybe
+- Lights out?